CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching: Experimental Details

 \subsection{Implementation Details}

-The ``\textit {Drop Last}'' issue is reported by several researchers~\citep{qiu2024tfb, xu2024fitsmodelingtimeseries}.
+The ``\textit {Drop Last}'' issue is reported by several researchers~\citep{qiu2024tfb, li2024foundts,qiu2025easytime}.
 That is, in some previous works evaluating the model on test set with drop-last=True setting may cause additional errors related to test batch size.
 In our experiment, to ensure fair comparison in the future, we set the drop last to False for all baselines to avoid this issue.

 All experiments are conducted using PyTorch~\citep{paszke2019pytorch} in Python 3.8 and execute on an NVIDIA Tesla-A800 GPU.
-The training process is guided by the L1 loss, employing the ADAM optimizer.
+We employ the ADAM optimizer during training.
 Initially, the batch size is set to 32, with the option to reduce it by half (to a minimum of 8) in case of an Out-Of-Memory (OOM) situation.
 We do not use the ``\textit {Drop Last}'' operation during testing.
-To ensure reproducibility and facilitate experimentation, datasets and code are available at: \href{https://anonymous.4open.science/r/CATCH-E535}{https://anonymous.4open.science/r/CATCH-E535}.
+To ensure reproducibility and facilitate experimentation, datasets and code are available at: \href{https://github.com/decisionintelligence/CATCH}{https://github.com/decisionintelligence/CATCH}.